 Wayne County, Kentucky, Court Order Bk.
 A, p.
 384.

 I have not found a record of this marriage.
 The biography of Thomas and Nancy’s son William Cleveland Brooks in History of Randolph and Macon Counties, Missouri, (St. Louis: National Historical Co., 1884), pp. 541-3, states that Thomas had married Nancy Gillespie before the couple moved their family to Missouri in 1832.
 Thomas Whitlock Brooks inherited a share of the estate of Nancy’s father Robert Gillespie: On 19 September 1831, as he prepared to move his family to Missouri, he sold his share of the land of his father-in-law in Wayne County to his brother-in-law Edmonson Gillespie (see Wayne County, Kentucky, Deed Bk.
 E, p.
 448).
-On 17 July 1838, with the power of attorney stating that Thomas lived in Randolph County, Missouri, Thomas appointed James Gillespie his attorney in Wayne County, Kentucky, to receive from James Carver his share of the estate of his father-in-law Robert Gillespie in right of his wife Nancy, daughter of Robert Gillespie; Nancy was then deceased (see Wayne County, Kentucky, Deed Bk.
+On 17 July 1838, with the power of attorney stating that Thomas lived in Randolph County, Missouri, Thomas appointed James Gillespie his attorney in Wayne County, Kentucky, to receive from James Carver his share of the estate of his father-in-law Robert Gillespie in right of his wife Nancy, daughter of Robert Gillespie (see Wayne County, Kentucky, Deed Bk.
 G, p.
 445).

 Wayne County, Kentucky, Deed Bk.
 G, p.
 251.

 Stokes and Duncan, Methodism in Wayne County, Kentucky, pp. 51-3.